oxfordindiasociety/ois-website/contents/upcoming/ois-spic-macay-vishwa-mohan-bhatt.md

 winner of the Grammy Award, Vishwa Mohan Bhatt has mesmerised the world with his music.

-He shall be accompanied on the Tabla by Raj Kumar Mishra.
+He shall be accompanied on the Tabla by Raj Kumar Mishra. **[Buy tickets!](http://www.eventbrite.com/e/ois-spic-macay-music-concert-by-vishwa-mohan-bhatt-tickets-13795728395)**